Healthdirect Free Australian health advice you can count on.

 Surgery is the only dependable way to stop tonsillitis that keeps on coming back.

-The operation is performed under a general anaesthetic and usually takes about 30 minutes.
+The procedure is performed under a general anaesthetic (where your child is sent to sleep).
+The procedure usually takes about 30 minutes.

 Your surgeon will remove the adenoids through your child’s mouth.

-Your surgeon will perform the tonsillectomy through your child’s mouth using one of the following techniques.
+Your surgeon will perform the procedure using one of the following techniques:

 • Cold dissection technique – Your surgeon will use a steel instrument to peel or cut the tonsil away from the layer of muscle underneath it.